Accounting reports

 Inventory bridge report

-The inventory bridge report provides a comprehensive view of inventory changes over time using visual time-series stacked bar charts.
-This report helps you understand how your inventory flows between different states and identify trends in asset movement patterns across weekly, monthly, quarterly, and yearly intervals.
+The inventory bridge reportarrow-up-right provides a comprehensive view of inventory changes over time using visual time-series stacked bar charts.
+This report helps users understand inventory flows between different states, and identify trends in asset movement patterns across weekly, monthly, quarterly, and yearly intervals.

 Inventory bridge visuals (using monthly periods for an annual time period)